what is it?

 i placed an order, how does this work?

-Since this treatment is a prescription medication, after you place your requested order you will be prompted to complete a medical assessment and complete an online visit with a doctor.
-The doctor will determine if a prescription for Viagra® is appropriate.
-You can find more info about the independent doctors accessible through our platform and care delivery here.
+Since this treatment is a prescription medication, after you place your requested order you will be prompted to complete a medical assessment and complete an online visit with a provider.
+The provider will determine if a prescription for Viagra® is appropriate.
+You can find more info about the independent providers accessible through our platform and care delivery here.

 who can take this medication?